What is mascara made of and how do you find sustainable mascara?

 Keeping mascara longer

-It is sustainable to last as long as possible with your stuff.
-The same goes for mascara, only in this case it is good to pay attention to the expiry date because your eyes are prone to bacteria.
-The expiry date of beauty products can be found on the packaging in the icon of a jar with a lid: the M stands for the number of months the product is still good after opening.
+It's sustainable to make your belongings last for as long as possible.
+This also applies to mascara, but in this case, it's important to pay attention to the expiry date because your eyes are sensitive to bacteria.
+You can find the expiry date of beauty products on the packaging in the symbol of a jar with a lid: the M stands for the number of months the product is good for after opening.
 For mascara, this is usually six months.
+Has your mascara not yet expired, but has it become hard or clumpy?
+Then you can make it liquid again by placing your mascara in a cup of warm water.
+A drop of eye makeup remover or contact lens solution will also work wonders to make your mascara creamy again.

 More sustainable tips from thegreenlist.nl

-Sources: Niks Nieuws, from here, Dr Jetke Ultee, wherezitwarin.nl, Vogue, the Washington Post, it may well.
+Sources: Niks Nieuws, from here, Dr Jetke Ultee, WHERE IS IT.nl, Vogue, The Washington Post, it may well, European Commission.
 Photo credits: Main image: Bru nO (Pixabay), blue mascara: Karolina Grabowska (Pexels), make-up: Jessica Johnston (Unsplash), bamboo mascara: Vie Studio (Pexels), white mascara: Bru nO (Pixabay).

 Share